bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 Both the structure and content of this book are shamelessly based on Miguel Grinberg's [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 While the focus of this book is on exploring and explaining the surplus of non-obvious tasks required to get a Flask application onto the internet, it should be treated as something of an extended application of the lesson in Chapter 17 of the Mega-Tutorial that provides much more context for the many, many steps of deploying.

-In the first part of this book, we will move having a blank page to, at the end, having a website, with a domain name, served over https on nginx and gunicorn, on a linux server provided by Digital Ocean.
+In the first part of this book, we will move the present blank page to, at the end, having a website, with a domain name, served over https on nginx and gunicorn, on a cheap remote linux server provided by Digital Ocean.

-assumptions: you will have to pay digital ocean, you may have to pay for dns,
+assumptions: I am writing this with as few assumptions as possible you will have to pay digital ocean, you may have to pay for dns,

 Term of art slurry:
 nginx